0 Comment

 Keeping the above principles in mind and with the right intent, organizations can develop effective rewards and recognition policies that can ensure the happiness and satisfaction of their workforce and result in greater business growth.

 Lead author: Sagar Chaudhuri, the Co-Founder and CEO of HiFives.
-He is an HR Tech Evangelist with over 25 years of corporate and entrepreneurship experience.
-In the past, Sagar has worked in leadership roles with companies such as Genpact, Infosys, and ICICI Bank.
+He is an HR Tech Evangelist with over 25 years of experience in both corporate and entrepreneurial settings.
+Previously, Sagar has held leadership roles with companies such as Genpact, Infosys, and ICICI Bank.
 He has an engineering degree from IIT Kharagpur and an MBA from IIM Lucknow.
 Connect on LinkedIn

 To stay updated on the latest HiFives blogs, follow us on Twitter (@MyHiFives)